César Manrique: Haria and final works (1988-1992)

+In the late 1980s, Manrique made the decision to move out of his elaborate volcano home.
+He designed a new, more simple Palm Grove House in the small Lanzarote village of Haria which would become his permanent residence, while redeveloping the volcano home into an art gallery.
+For this purpose, he launched the César Manrique Foundation.
+The goal of this group was to provide public access to the property as well as to further his goals of art, education and nature conservation in the Canary Islands, particularly Lanzarote.
+Though Manrique was in his early 70s by that point, he remained active, and in 1989 began work on the Jardin de Cactus at Guatiza, a vast garden in a remote area of the island containing hundreds of species of cactus and an elaborate restaurant.
+The site opened in 1991, and was his last major contribution to the landscape of the island.

-In addition to his artistic engagement in the Canary Islands and on the Spanish peninsula, Manrique also became internationally renowned.
-In 1990, he created one of the much respected BMW Art Cars with the German designer and paint artist Walter Maurer.
+In 1990, he created one of the BMW Art Cars as a collaboration with the German designer and paint artist Walter Maurer.
 Their collaboration for the international automobile company increased Manrique's fame beyond the country's borders.
-Manrique maintained a close friendship with Walter Maurer until César Manrique's death in 1992 and was involved in a constant artistic exchange.
+Manrique maintained a close friendship with Walter Maurer for the rest of his life, and was involved in a constant artistic exchange.
 Before the collaboration with César Manrique, Maurer had already designed BMW Art Cars with other highly recognised international artists such as Andy Warhol, Frank Stella and Roy Lichtenstein.
 The work for the joint Art Car was carried out in Maurer's studio in Munich.
 César Manrique took care of the initial design proposals, coordinated them with his artistic partner Walter Maurer and was responsible for the final approval, while Maurer was responsible for applying the design to the BMW 730i.

-In September 2019, one hundred years after his birth, Manrique was awarded the Medal of Honor of the University of La Laguna, where he briefly studied architecture at the start of his career.